Mohammad-Bagher Bagheri Kani

-Mohammad-Bagher Bagheri Kani (محمدباقر باقری کنی) born 1926) is an Iranian Shia Mujtahid.
-He was one of 82-86 Mujtahids to be elected in the First, Second, and Fourth terms in the Assembly of Experts.
+Mohammad-Bagher Bagheri Kani (محمدباقر باقری کنی; born 1926) is an Iranian Shia Mujtahid.
+He was one of 82-86 Mujtahids to be elected in the First (1982), Second (1990), and Fourth (2006) terms in the Assembly of Experts.

 Life and education

-Mohammad Bagher was born in 1926, in Kan Tehran.
-He is the father of Ali Bagheri and older brother of Mohammad-Reza Mahdavi Kani.
+Bagheri Kani was born in 1926, in Kan District, Tehran.
+He is the father of Ali Bagheri Kani and older brother of Mohammad-Reza Mahdavi Kani.
 He was taught Islamic jurisprudence and Interpretation of Quran under Ruhollah Khomeini, Hossein Borujerdi, Muhammad Husayn Tabataba'i, and Mohammad-Reza Golpaygani while attending his Islamic Studies in Qom Seminary.
 He was also the head of Imam Sadiq University from December 2014 to September 2015.
+One of his sons, Mesbah Bagheri Kani, was married to Hoda Khamenei, daughter of Iran's second Supreme Leader, Ali Khamenei.
+Initial reporting suggested the couple died during the assassination of Ali Khamenei in 2026, however later reports claimed it was only Mesbah who was killed.